sassoftware/esp-kubernetes/operator/README.md

 ```

 **Note**: Set the requests.cpu value to 1.
 Set the limits.cpu value to 2.
-Set the autoscale.maxReplicas to 10.
+Set the autoscale.maxReplicas value to 10.

-Now start the ESP projects.
+Now start the projects.
 First, start the source project:

     kubectl apply -f cr_source.yaml